kubeshop/testkube/docs/docs/articles/test-workflows-examples-expressions.md

 ## JSON-Native

-It is built on JSON, so every JSON syntax is a valid expression value as well, like **[ “a”, “b”, “c” ]**.
+It is built on JSON, so every JSON syntax is a valid expression value as well, like `[ "a", "b", "c" ]`.

 ## Math